99hitman/PersonalFinanceEDA/README.md

-2. I have also created a Finance Dashboard using PowerBi tool which gives a detailed note of my personal expenses in different course and savings
+2. I have also created a Finance Dashboard using PowerBi tool which gives a detailed note of my personal expenses in different course and savings.\n
 Following are the names of the files for this dashboard:
 DataSet.xlsx --> Dataset of personal Finance,
 PowerBi file --> Finance_dashboard.pbix